What is elder abuse?

 How does a person make an elder abuse report?

 If an older adult is in immediate, life-threatening danger, call 911.
 Anyone who suspects that an older adult is being mistreated should contact a local Adult Protective Services office, Long-Term Care Ombudsman, or police.
-Access more information about local resources from the Eldercare Locator online or by calling 1-800-677-1116.
+NCEA describes various scenarios and ways to Get Help, and more information is available from the Eldercare Locator online or by calling 1-800-677-1116.

 How can elder abuse be prevented?